 High End Kayak Brands List

 - Epic Kayaks – Epic brand kayaks are … well, EPIC!
-Faster than a kayak should be, cooler-looking and designed than most kayaks are, and dedicated to speed, the ocean, and just in general being at the top, Epic kayaks are for those of us who don’t worry about mortgages, retirement, or paying for our kids’ college.
+Faster than a kayak should be, cooler-looking and uniquely-designed.
+These kayaks are dedicated to speed, the ocean, and just in general being at the top.
+Epic kayaks are for those of us who don’t worry about mortgages, retirement, or paying for our kids’ college.
 If you like a good $100 cigar with a $500 bottle of wine, chances are high you’ll love an Epic kayak.

 - Point 65N – Tucked into Rönnskär island, near the Northern City of Skellefteå, Sweden, Point 65N is smack on the jagged edge of extreme kayak country.
 And out on that edge, they’ve designed and innovated an industry leading modular hull design that allows you to have the convenience and portability of an inflatable with the durability of a hard-shell kayak.
 They’re truly amazing!